Ottoman persecution of Alevis: Implications of persecution

 This centuries-long suppression has led to a general fear among Alevis.
-This has meant that until recently they have tended to keep their identity hidden from strangers.
+This has meant that until recently they have tended to keep their religious identity hidden from strangers.
 Their religious assemblies (ayin-i cem) have also been practised secretly with several guards having to keep watch.
-Suppression has also been one of the reasons that Alevis often held their religious assemblies (ayin-i cem) at nights.
+Suppression has also been one of the reasons that Alevis often held their religious assemblies (ayin-i cem) at nights in secret.

 It is also noteworthy that most Alevi villages and settlements are very remote.
 They are usually located in high mountain areas, in deep valleys or surrounded by dense forest areas.
 Only a minority of Alevi villages are located on lush and level plains.
+This is because of the fact that historically these villages, due to their strategic locations, have been protected from attacks by hostile outsiders.

 These circumstances have also caused Alevis to feel like second-class citizens even after the founding of the Republic of Turkey.
-Alevis are often assessed from a Sunni perspective, and may need to defend themselves on issues such as why they do not pray in mosques or fast during Ramadan.
+Alevis are often assessed from a Sunni perspective, and may need to defend themselves on issues such as why they do not pray in mosques, why they do not go on pilgrimage to Mecca or why they do not fast during Ramadan.